zulfanandria/Kalkulator-Sederhana/README.md

 # Simple-Calculator

 Using stack methode, delete the space between the input, turn it into infix form, then turn it again into postfix form.
-Finally, calculate postfix form to get the solution
+Finally, calculate postfix form to get the solution.
+And that is how it works!

 ![LampiranOutputProgram](https://user-images.githubusercontent.com/93639634/178755297-6fa716f7-10ae-49b5-96ad-eff2b3b84b1e.png)